PUNCUYOC REVISITED: An Inca Marvel Decoded

 It was the beginning of a 20-year love affair with what the Indians called the “Incahuasi” (Inca House), and a nearby cluster of lesser structures.
 Various subsequent expeditions by the author and others eventually uncovered an entire complex of associated buildings, platforms, fountains, baths and caves, but to what purpose?
 The answer remained a mystery until 2003, when a chance pair of discoveries by the author and a colleague, Colorado archaeoastronomer Bernard Bell, changed everything.
 This is the story of that love affair and the detective work that uncovered the Incas’ reason for creating an architectural gem in such wild and inhospitable surroundings.

-See also “Puncuyoc, An Inca Aerie in Peru’s Cordillers Vilcabamba” in “The South American Explorer,” No.22, August 1989, available at saexplorer.org.
+This work was also featured in “Puncuyoc, An Inca Aerie in Peru’s Cordillers Vilcabamba” in “The South American Explorer,” No.22, August 1989.

 Take a look inside this publication